sanderaernouts/blog/_posts/2018-07-20-autogenerate-csharp-api-client-with-nswag.md

 }
 ```

-The most important part is the `useHttpRequestMessageCreationMethod` and `clientBaseClass`, this allows you to define a base class in your `Client` project that will create the `HttpMessage` that your clients will send.
+The most important part is the `useHttpRequestMessageCreationMethod` and `clientBaseClass`, this allows you to define a base class in your `Client.CSharp` project that will create the `HttpMessage` that your clients will send.
 This allows you to for example add an `Authorization` header with a `Bearer` token.
 The client base class below does just that:

 ```csharp
 internal abstract class ClientBase